schmaustech/preflight/README.md

 **Purpose:**

-The KNI-Preflight script is designed to validate some environment settings on the appliance provisioning node before the cluster deployment is actually executed.
+The Preflight script is designed to validate some environment settings on the appliance provisioning node before the cluster deployment is actually executed.
 By pre-checking certain requirements the use of this script can mitigate the need to spend time on a deployment that might ultimate fail and need to be rerun.
 Further the script produces a usable ironic\_hosts.json, install-config.yaml and config\_user.sh consumed by current methods of deployment: dev-scripts or install-scripts.

 Dev-scripts: [https://github.com/openshift-metal3/dev-scripts](https://github.com/openshift-metal3/dev-scripts)

 Install-scripts: [https://github.com/openshift-kni/install-scripts](https://github.com/openshift-kni/install-scripts)

-**What KNI-Preflight Requires:**
+**What Preflight Requires:**

 The script requires that you feed it the Dell iDRAC IP addresses and the iDRAC username and password for the 3 master nodes and 1 worker node (the provisioning node is considered a worker node).
 There is also a -d switch which allows for the use of the default idrac information the current appliance ships with in a standard configuration.
 The script should be run from the provisioning node as a regular user with sudo.

-**What KNI-Preflight Does:**
+**What Preflight Does:**

 The script has multiple components and can be broken down into the following sections in order of execution: